 http://www.praxisnetwork.eu/ (offers available upon registration)

 Experience of Erasmus+ programme former participants has shown that the studies and traineeships abroad are a valuable asset in the professional and personal growth.
-It is also a great opportunity to popularize our country and its culture as well as to improve knowledge of foreign languages.
-Experience gained at a higher education institution or enterprise abroad is also a positive factor in the Latvian and the EU labor market.
+It is also a great opportunity to popularize Latvia and its culture, as well as your home country and to improve knowledge of foreign languages.

 LEARNING AGREEMENT FOR TRAINEESHIPS - Once the student has been nominated for participation in Erasmus+ mobility and found a receiving institution/enterprise abroad where the traineeship will take place, the student in cooperation with the representative of the receiving institution/enterprise draws up the «Learning Agreement for Traineeships».